-For each of the years ended December 31, 2018 and 2017, shares of the Company's stock subject to options were excluded from the diluted EPS calculation as their effect would have been antidilutive.
-The Company reported a net loss for each of the years ended December 31, 2018 and 2017.
+For the year ended December 31, 2018, shares of the Company's stock subject to options were excluded from the diluted EPS calculation as their effect would have been antidilutive.
+The Company reported a net loss for the year ended December 31, 2018.